-As Chairman, Nicola Ralston reports that following an annual review of fees in July 2021, Directors' fees were increased with effect from 1 August 2021 to £38,000 for the Chairman, £32,000 for the Audit and Risk Committee Chairman and £27,000 for other Directors.
-When making a decision to increase remuneration the Directors review the fees paid to the boards of directors of other comparable investment trust companies.
+As Chairman, Nicola Ralston reports that following an annual review of fees in July 2022, Directors' fees were increased with effect from 1 August 2022 to £40,000 for the Chairman, £33,500 for the Audit and Risk Committee Chairman and £28,500 for other Directors.
+The additional amount paid to non-UK resident Directors in lieu of these individuals claiming travel and other expenses which was reinstated with effect from 1 August 2021 as a result of the COVID-19 restrictions being lifted and travel being permitted, was increased to £6,020 per annum with effect from 1 August 2022.
+When making a decision to increase remuneration the Directors review the fees paid to directors of other comparable investment trust companies and the Board noted the increases in the Retail Price Index, Consumer Price Index and total pay to growth ratio (in the year to the end of May 2022) which were 11.7%, 9.0% and 6.8% respectively).